LincolnVR/vrc-headpat-counter/README.md

 ## <a name="Customize-Your-Parameters"></a><b>Customize Your Parameters</b>

 This script is not limited to Headpats or just one parameter at a time!
 You can have multiple trackers setup at once.
-In the ["See It In Action"](#See-It-In-Action) section I have both `Headpats`, and `Steppies` setup on my avatar.
+Under ["What is this?"](#What-Is-This) I have both `Headpats`, and `Steppies` setup on my avatar.
 You can easily add many more.
 The only limitation would come from the character limit inside VRC's chatbox.

 Each Parameter will need its own `VRC Contact Receiver` and remember to name each parameter starting with `Track_`.
 So for steppies it is `Track_Steppies`.